bromazepam/bromazepam/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Create some awesome app
+- 🥅 2023 Goals: Same as last year, create some awesome app
 - ⚡ Fun fact: I love solving puzzles and playing Warzone with the boys

 ### 📢 Find me elsewhere